jvroig/journey-to-agentic-ai-from-first-principles/Part02/README.md

 # Journey to Agentic AI, Starting From First Principles, Part 2: Giving Control of Our Computer to an LLM

 ## Original Blog Post
-This repo is a companion to the [full article on Medium](https://medium.com/@jvroig/from-next-token-to-tool-use-how-to-give-llms-the-ability-to-use-tools-d26a2db2a9ae) that goes through how to allow an LLM to take more actions in our computer.
+This repo is a companion to the original Medium article "Journey to Agentic AI, Starting From First Principles, Part 2: Giving Control of Our Computer to an LLM" by JV Roig, that goes through how to allow an LLM to take more actions in our computer.
+(Link to be placed here upon publication)

 ## Overview